datalad-handbook/book/docs/basics/101-137-history.rst

       # Commands:
       # p, pick <commit> = use commit
       # r, reword <commit> = use commit, but edit the commit message
-      # e, edit <commit> = use commit, but stop for amending
       # s, squash <commit> = use commit, but meld into previous commit
       # f, fixup <commit> = like "squash", but discard this commit's log message
-      # x, exec <command> = run command (the rest of the line) using shell
-      # b, break = stop here (continue rebase later with 'git rebase --continue')
-      # d, drop <commit> = remove commit
-      # l, label <label> = label current HEAD with a name
+      -✂--✂-

-   An interactive rebase allows to apply various modifying actions to any number of commits in the list.
-Below the list are descriptions of these different actions.
+   With an interactive rebase we can apply various modifications to any number of commits in the list.
+Below the list are examples for some of these actions.
 Among them is "reword", which lets you "edit the commit message".
 To apply this action and reword the top-most commit message in this list (``8503f26 Add note on adding siblings``, three commits back in the history), exchange the word ``pick`` in the beginning of the line with the word